-Simply copy your data using the shortcut `Ctrl / Cmd ⌘ + C` (Windows/Mac) and then paste it into a charts spreadsheet with `Ctrl / Cmd ⌘ + P`.
-If you have selected your data you can also right-click and chose copy or paste.
+Simply copy your data using the shortcut 'Ctrl / Cmd ⌘ + C' (Windows/Mac) and then paste it into a chart's spreadsheet with 'Ctrl / Cmd ⌘ + P'.
+If you have selected your data you can also right-click and choose copy or paste.

 NOTE: the decimal and 1000s separator might be different depending on your locale.

-So here there are three issues we need to take care of:
+So there are three issues we need to take care of:

 - change precision of column 'Life expectancy' (optional)